CarloPN/zia-assignment/README.md

 2. When opening the page for the first time, hit another refresh.

 This project is still a work-in-progress and may need some more time to be completed.
-Project has been iniated May 7th, 2024 (PH time)
+Project has been initiated May 7th, 2024 (PH time)